Welcome to the Geriatric Medicine Fellowship, Department of Internal Medicine, Division of General and Geriatric Medicine.

-The fellowship provides the proficiency needed to pass the special competence examination in geriatric medicine.
-Such certification gives physicians recognition among their medical peers as expert primary care physicians and consultants in geriatric medicine.
+The fellowship provides the proficiency needed to pass the ABIM/ABFM examination in Geriatric Medicine.
+Such certification gives physicians recognition among their medical peers as expert primary care physicians and consultants in Geriatric Medicine.

 The Landon Center on Aging seeks board-eligible or board-certified internists or family physicians for this one-year fellowship.